rhe-naldy/user-interface-designs/README.md

 4. [X-Piry](https://github.com/rhe-naldy/user-interface-designs/blob/main/X-Piry.md)

 X-Piry is a UI design for a application designated to remind users of their near-expired consumables.
 It was designed as a group project for Software Engineering course in the fourth semester.
-The application has features suchh as .
+The application has features such as scan product's barcode, set expiry date, remove product, edit profile, notification, and family group.